finnmayhew/The-Revelation-Mission/World/Hestia.md

 I won't describe Hestia more than is needed considering the party will spend probably none of the campaign there.

 It's maybe more medieval than most D&D campaigns, like there are kingdoms and peasants and so forth.
 But there are some modern jobs that are associated with space travel — this is mostly to be determined by what the players write for their characters' backstories.

+## Kingdoms and Species

+### Daria

+- Established by the humans
+- Grew through trade rather than conquest
+- Known for shipbuilding
+  - Have a unique magic technology that allows for all their ships to have construct pilots, colloquially called "Darian Pilots"
+- Daria's navy provides security for merchant ships from other kingdoms

+### The Changelings

+- Changelings long ago had a kingdom called Khorvaire, which was conquered by (some other kingdom, fill in)